User | Login

 LDL cholesterol

-Often called 'bad' cholesterol; higher levels are linked to a higher heart risk.
+Often called 'bad' cholesterol, higher levels are linked to a higher heart risk.

 Light-intensity physical activity (LIPA)